peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public static PeterO.Cbor.CBORObject FromObject(
         PeterO.Numbers.EDecimal bigValue);

  Generates a CBOR object from a decimal number.
+The CBOR object is generated as follows (this is a change in version 4.0):

+  * If the number is null, returns CBORObject.Null.

+  * Otherwise, if the number expresses infinity, not-a-number, or negative zero, the CBOR object will have tag 268 and the appropriate format.

+  * If the number's exponent is greater than or equal to 2^64 or less than -(2^64), the CBOR object will have tag 264 and the appropriate format.

+  * Otherwise, the CBOR object will have tag 4 and the appropriate format.

     <b>Parameters:</b>